BenMcLean/Voxel2Pixel/BenVoxel/README.md

 #### `SVOG` chunk (Geometry)
 Stands for "**S**parse **V**oxel **O**ctree **G**eometry".
 Corresponds to a `geometry` object in the JSON format.
 It contains:
-- `Size`: Three unsigned 16-bit integers for the (X) width, (Y) depth and (Z) height of the model.
-The size coordinates are outside the model and geometry data outside these bounds may be discarded.
-Dimensions of 0 are invalid.
-Setting one of the dimensions to the maximum extent of 65,535 will result in assignable coordinates for that axis maxing out at 65,534 to keep the implementation simple.
+- `Size`: Three 16-bit unsigned integers defining model extents on X, Y, and Z axes.
+Valid voxel coordinates range from 0 to size-1 for each axis.
+Any geometry data present at coordinates equal to or greater than the corresponding size value is invalid and may be retained or safely discarded without warning as an implementation detail.
+For example, in a model of size [5,5,5], coordinates [4,4,4] are valid while coordinates [5,4,4] are out of bounds.
+Selectively discarding out-of-bounds voxels when deserializing is recommended but not required.
+However, it is also strongly recommended that files containing such out-of-bounds voxels which are otherwise valid should still be readable.
 - `Geometry`: A variable length series of bytes which encodes the voxels according to the "Geometry" section of this document.

 ## Geometry